-Inside the Rise and Fall of a Migrant-Shelter Magnate
+How Family Separations Brought Down a Migrant Mogul

 But within just four years, Quiroz’s feelings about Southwest Key would fundamentally change, as she began to suspect that the company put its own growth before protecting the minors in its care, including from sexual abuse.
 “Southwest Key has the potential to be an amazing place,” Quiroz told me.
 “But instead, we’re so focused on growing at this fast pace that all of these mistakes are bound to happen.”

-Over time, Quiroz had worked her way up to case manager, identifying family members who could sponsor migrant minors, and finally became an English teacher at the facility.
+Over time, Quiroz worked her way up to case manager, identifying family members who could sponsor migrant minors, and finally became an English teacher at the facility.
 She still keeps a box of heartfelt letters, drawings, and friendship bracelets that detained youths gave her as parting gifts on their release.
 “You’ve never cared about the color of my skin or where I came from,” Quiroz read aloud to me from a note by a Honduran teen.

 I met one of her students in Phoenix on a bright morning last fall.
 Fearing retaliation from American immigration officials, though he’s living in the country legally, the former student requested anonymity; like Quiroz, he’d never talked to a reporter before.
 Soft-spoken and bookish as a kid, he said he suffered from severe anxiety during his 11-month detention at Southwest Key in 2017.
 To help occupy his mind, Quiroz brought him extra reading material from the world outside, he recalled.
 “I’d always read the books she brought me so that I’d have something to do,” he said.
 But darker traumas at Southwest Key would later fuel yet more anxiety.